 Learning from the past

-Before you buy new shoes, it can be helpful to take a look at your old ones.
-This will help you assess your wear patterns so that your new shoes meet the demands you place on them.
-Here are a few things to look for.
+Before buying new shoes, take a look at your old ones.
+Examining old shoes before buying new ones can help you evaluate your wear patterns and buy new shoes more suited to the stresses you place on shoes.

-- If there are ridges on the upper, you your shoes are probably too small or you have hammertoes.
+- Toe-shaped ridges on the upper means your shoes are too small or you have hammertoes.

-- Excessive wear on the inner sole means you pronate (turn your foot inward).
-Orthotics may help.
+- Wear on the inner sole means you pronate or turn your foot inward.
+Inner liners or orthotics may help.

-- Wear on the inside of the shoe above the toes means the front of your shoe is too low.
-This can lead to a variety of problems.
+- Wear on the upper, above the toes means the front of your shoe is too low.